armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 ### Benefits of Digital Signature
 - [x] The role of digital signature in this scenario is to **detect any manipulation in information**.
 - [x] They also ensure unity as the **data is encrypted**.
-Therefore, any manipulation being made will result in invalidity of the signature
+Therefore, any manipulation being made will result in the invalidity of the signature
 - [x] The data **cannot be discovered** due to being encrypted with digital signatures
 - [x] The data **cannot be tampered**